 Guideline Recommendation and Evidence Grading (GREG)

-In an attempt to improve the way recommendations and evidence statements are graded, the new GREG grading system has been used:
+In an attempt to improve the way recommendations and evidence statements are graded, the GREG grading system has been used:

 - Evidence grade: